-Here, we take a look at what sets run flats apart from other tyres, and how this impacts on whether or not you can have them repaired.
+Here, we take a look at what sets run flats apart from other tyres, and how this impacts whether or not you can have them repaired.

-What exactly is a run flat tyre?
+What exactly are run flat tyres?

-This saves you from having to replace your tyre at the roadside (which may be difficult or even dangerous) or call out emergency roadside assistance.
+This saves you from having to replace your car tyre at the roadside (which may be difficult or even dangerous) or call out emergency roadside assistance.
 As an added bonus, because you donít have to carry a spare tyre with you in your car, you can benefit from a larger boot space and - thanks to the reduced weight - greater fuel efficiency and mileage.
 Importantly, run flats also make it easier to keep control of your vehicle in the event of a puncture, reducing the risk of an accident.

-Because of their reinforced sidewalls, it can be difficult to tell youíve got a puncture if youíre driving on run flats.
+Because of their reinforced sidewalls, it can be difficult to tell that youíve got a puncture if youíre driving on run flats.
 This means all vehicles that use these tyres must also have a tyre pressure monitoring system (TPMS) fitted.
 Often, an alert from this monitoring system is the only thing that indicates to drivers that they have a puncture.

-The fact is, run flats arenít designed to be used over long distances or high speeds after being punctured.
+The fact is, run flat tyres arenít designed to be used over long distances or high speeds after being punctured.
 Even though they may look fine to the untrained eye, itís essential that you get to a tyre centre and have a specialist technician check them out.
 If you donít, thereís a danger youíll damage the wheel itself, which is much more costly than replacing your tyre.

 Can I get mine repaired?

 Tyre manufacturers actually advise not to repair these tyre models for a very important reason.
 Thanks to their reinforced design, it can be difficult to spot any secondary damage that has occurred as a result of a puncture.
 In other words, any potential harm to the tyre wall may be masked by the added strength of the tyre.
 Simply by assessing the tyre, it can be impossible to tell if a motorist has continued to drive their car at an unsafe speed or for too many miles after the puncture occurred, therefore compromising the overall structure and safety of the tyre.

 Because of this uncertainty, carrying out minor repairs to run flats can be a waste of money to the vehicle owner or, even worse, it can prove to be dangerous.
-At Kwik Fit, we donít offer to repair run flats for this reason.
+At Kwik Fit, we donít offer to repair run flat tyres for this reason.
 In order to comply with manufacturer guidance and to help keep our customers safe, we replace punctured run flats instead.

 What's my next step?

 At Kwik Fit, our technicians are on hand to provide a free tyre safety check and can tell you if you need a replacement.
 If itís convenient for you and you can reach your nearest fitting centre without exceeding the mileage limit on a punctured run flat, simply pop in with your car to speak to our experts.
 If you canít reach us though, donít worry.
-We also offer a mobile fitting service, meaning we can come out to your home, workplace or another location of your choosing at a time that suits you.
+We also offer a mobile fitting service, meaning we can come out to your home, workplace, or another location of your choosing at a time that suits you.

-Unfortunately, some drivers mistakenly think that because theyíre called run flats, these tyres are designed to keep functioning as normal even with a puncture.
+Unfortunately, some drivers mistakenly think that because theyíre called run flat tyres, these tyres are designed to keep functioning as normal even with a puncture.
 For the reasons explained above, itís really important that you donít fall into this trap.
 If you try to keep using a punctured run flat as you would normally, you could land yourself with a bigger bill than simply replacing a tyre - and you might put your safety and the safety of others at risk.